DevExpress-Examples/word-document-api-generate-and-send-letters-within-blazor-server-app/README.md

 * [MailKit](https://www.nuget.org/packages/MailKit/) - An open source .NET library used to send e-mail messages.

+## Documentation

+Refer to this help topic for implementation details: [Use the Word Document API to Generate and Send Business Letters within a Blazor Server App](https://docs.devexpress.com/OfficeFileAPI/403819/dotnet-core-support/use-word-document-api-within-a-blazor-server-app).

 ## Files to Look At

 * [SampleData.cs](./CS/BlazorApp_WordDocumentAPI/Data/SampleData.cs)